No coronavirus deaths reported in Palm Beach County for 3 days; state toll up 5

 Worldwide

-The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Germany -- reported a total of new 367 deaths, compared with 325 the day before.
+The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Germany -- reported a total of new 682 deaths, compared with 367 Monday.

+France reported 98 deaths for fourth.
+Spain, which dropped to fifth place Monday after the nation reduced the toll by 1,952 because of duplicates, added 280 more Tuesday for a 27,117 total.

+Mexico moved past Iran in ninth place, reporting a record 501 deaths late Tuesday after 239 more Monday.

-Nations in the top 10 reporting less than 99 deaths are No. 7 Belgium with 32, No. 8 Germany with 57, No. 9 Iran with 34.
-Mexico is in 10th place, reporting 215 more after 190 Sunday.
-Canada added 121 deaths for 11th place.
+Nations in the top 10 reporting less than 100 deaths are No. 7 Belgium with 22, No. 8 Germany with 70, No. 10 Iran with 57.
+Canada added 94 deaths for 11th place.
 No. 13 China, the original epicenter, reported zero new deaths Tuesday – the last one reported was April 26 -- and 7 cases and no new cases for the first time on Saturday.

-Sweden, which has been doing "herd immunity," reported 31 more deaths in 16th place with 4,029 as well as 384 new cases.
-Neighboring Norway reported zero deaths for the fourth day in a row to stay at 235 as well as 12 more cases.
-India rose past Sweden with 148 deaths.
-Peru, which is in 18th place, had the fourth-most additional deaths, 173.
-Russia continues to surge in cases with 8,946 more for a total of 353,427 in third place.
-Russia reported 92 more deaths to rise to 3,633 in 17th.
+Sweden, which has been doing "herd immunity," reported 96 more deaths in 16th place with 4,125 as well as 597 new cases.
+Neighboring Norway reported zero deaths for the fifth day in a row to stay at 235 as well as 10 more cases.
+Russia continues to surge in cases with 8,915 more for a total of 362,342 in third place.
+Russia reported a record 174 more deaths -- fifth in the world to rise to 3,807 in 17th.

 RELATED: More coronavirus coverage